-GRSPS is a part of District 9, which is one of 33 districts within the USPS organization.
+America’s Boating Club of West MI (GRSPS) is a part of District 9, which is one of 33 districts within America’s Boating Club (USPS) organization.
 Being a “unit” of the USPS, we are also a group of fellow sailors and power boaters that have a passion for teaching and promoting safe boating.
 Self-education is stressed in our organization and is provided in a casual and fun atmosphere.
-Ten nautical courses and one teaching course are offered to the GRSPS membership in two catagories: Advanced Grades and Elective Courses.
+Ten nautical courses and one teaching course are offered to the GRSPS membership in two categories: Advanced Grades and Elective Courses.

 Socially, the GRSPS schedules regular meetings in the fall, winter and spring months in conjunction with the General Business meetings, which are held on the second Thursday of each month.
 Specific locations and times are published in the monthly newsletter, the Waterspout.
 Meetings usually start around 1830 (with a social hour) and often include a program involving a topic of nautical interest.
 This is an excellent opportunity for new members to meet and become acquainted with other squadron members.
 Our summer social events are usually a “Predicted Log” in June, a “Rendezvous” in July and the United States Coast Guard Parade in August in Grand Haven as part of the USCG Annual Festival.
 Other events may also be planned throughout the year.